Ask the India Recruiter - Shwetha, Bengaluru

 What are the top tips you would give to candidates preparing to interview?

 The most important thing is for candidates to do their homework.
-They should research not only the financial services industry, but also get to know Goldman Sachs—there is a lot of information about the firm on GoldmanSachs.com—and a candidate should explore our divisions, try our Careers quiz and follow us on our social media channels!
+They should research not only the financial services industry, but also get to know Goldman Sachs—there is a lot of information about the firm on GoldmanSachs.com—and a candidate should explore our divisions and follow us on our social media channels!